 3.5 To be sown within areas planted as scrub to provide cover as a short-term sward which will become shaded out by the scrub as it grows.
-Example mix Bee & Butterfly Wildflower Seeds LWBP (Landlife Wild Flowers, www.wildflower.co.uk) or other supplier to approval.
+Example mix Bee & Butterfly Wildflower Seeds LWBP (Landlife Wild Flowers, www.wildflower.co.uk) or other supplier of a similar mix to approval.